Shreyash019/rich-text-lexical-editor/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+For Lexical editor reference and examples, see [facebook/lexical](https://github.com/facebook/lexical).

 ## Deploy on Vercel